1Ridwan/k8s-project/README.md

 ## Overview

-This project deploys the open-source [2048](https://github.com/gabrielecirulli/2048) game on **Amazon EKS**, using a **highly available, production-grade architecture** spanning three availability zones.
+This project deploys the open-source [2048](https://github.com/gabrielecirulli/2048) game on **Amazon EKS**, using a **highly available, production-grade architecture** spanning two availability zones.

 It demonstrates end-to-end DevOps practices — Infrastructure as Code **(IaC)**, containerisation, CI/CD automation, and GitOps deployment with **ArgoCD**.